ayushkothari1/Jadoo-travel/README.md

 This is a personal website built with HTML and CSS.
-It's a simple static website
+It's a simple static website.